Pesquisa-UFCAT/metapy/BENCH_DIXONPRINCE.md

     </thead>
     <tr>
         <td><code>x</code></td>
-        <td>A list or array of numeric values representing the coordinates in the search space.
-It represents the point in the n-dimensional space for which we want to evaluate the Griewank function.</td>
+        <td>This is a list or array representing the input vector to the Dixon Price function.
+It is the point at which the function is evaluated.</td>
         <td>Py list </td>
     </tr>
 </table>